- American Physical Society Sites

 - Policy & Advocacy

 - About APS

 - Become a Member

-This award recognizes a recent Ph.D. in nuclear physics.
+This award recognizes doctoral thesis research of outstanding quality and achievement in nuclear physics.
 The annual award consists of $2,500, a certificate, travel reimbursement, and a registration waiver to receive the award and give an invited talk at a Division of Nuclear Physics session at the APS April Meeting.

 This award was endowed in 1985 by members and friends of the Division of Nuclear Physics.
 It was given bi-annually until becoming an annual award in 1999.

 Nominations are open to any person who has received a Ph.
 D. degree in experimental or theoretical nuclear physics from a North American university within the two-year period preceding the current nomination deadline.
 Nominations should include:

 To start a new or update a continuing nomination, please see the Prize & Award Nomination Guidelines.

 2021 Selection Committee Members: K. Kumar (Chair), M. Ahmed, M. Constantinou, L. Elouadrhiri, M. Lisa, R. Janssens